-MRI has been shown to be an important prognostic biomarker 5 14-18.
+MRI is an important prognostic biomarker ^{5 14-18}.
 When assigning prognosis, it is important to take into account the clinical history and neurological examination and results from other investigations including neurophysiological assessment.
-While it is beyond the scope of this framework to provide a comprehensive systematic review of all relevant MRI/MRS studies and long-term neurodevelopmental outcome, table 3 summarises the accuracy of MR biomarkers in neonates with NE as predictors of the combined outcome of death and neurodevelopmental disability at 18-30 months of age.
+While it is beyond the scope of this framework to provide a comprehensive systematic review of all relevant MRI/MRS studies and long-term neurodevelopmental outcome, table 2 summarises the accuracy of MR biomarkers in neonates with NE as predictors of the combined outcome of death and neurodevelopmental disability at 18-30 months of age.
 In the absence of MRI abnormalities, the likelihood of severe neurodevelopmental impairment is low.

-In research settings, 1H-MRS is reported to be an accurate predictor of outcome in neonates with HIE who have undergone TH, however only a few centres perform this routinely and it requires support from appropriately skilled and experienced staff.
+In research settings, 1H-MRS is reported to be an accurate predictor of outcome in neonates with HIE who have undergone TH.
+Not all centres perform this routinely as it requires support from appropriately skilled and experienced staff, but where there is local expertise for acquisition and interpretation, it may contribute to prognostication.